baminteractive/GitHub-DeployHook/README.md

 3. Clone the repo onto the server. `git clone git@github.com:baminteractive/path-to-your-repo.git`
 4. Delete the directory your files will be served from and rename the cloned directory the same as the directory your deleted. `mv path/to/cloned/directory path/to/http/directory`
 5. Make sure to switch to the branch you're wanting to auto-deploy if it's not there already.
 Use `git fetch` to pull down the branches from the remote server.
-6. Set git repo directory to 755 `chmod -R 755 path/to/directory`
+6. Set git repo directory permissions to 755 `chmod -R 755 path/to/directory`.
+Set any other directory permissions that are required for the site to function.
-7. Set the `apache` user as the owner so the server is allowed to refresh the repo `chown -R apache:apache httpdocs`
+7. Set the `apache` user as the owner of all files in the directory so the server is allowed to refresh the repo `chown -R apache:apache httpdocs`
+8. Deploy to the desired branch and it should update.

+**Update your repositories .gitignore**
+1. Add the line below to your .gitignore to make sure that the

+### Debugging

+If you're having issues with the deploy process, the result of each deploy is logged into the ```/log/hook.log``` file.

 ### How It Works